cpietsch/vikus-viewer-script/README.md

-# vikus-viewer-script v2.0
+# vikus-viewer-script

+The script will generate textures and spritesheet assets which are needed for the [vikus-viewer](https://github.com/cpietsch/vikus-viewer).

+## /similarity-js
-The script in /images will generate textures and spritesheet assets which are needed for the [vikus-viewer](https://github.com/cpietsch/vikus-viewer) (repo).
-The script in /tsne will generate a TSNE layout which can be used as an alternative to the timeline-view in VIKUS Viewer.
+Those files are for generating a TSNE layout which can be used as an alternative to the timeline-view in VIKUS Viewer.
+More on how to use this script can be found [below](https://github.com/cpietsch/vikus-viewer-script#usage-t-sneumap-script).
+Since the script is written in JavaScript its capability is limited to smaller collections.
+For larger collections you can use the python script below.

+## /similarity-python
+Here you will find a small python notebook which can be used to generate a similarity layout using UMAP.
+You can run this notebook on [Google Colab](https://colab.research.google.com/) or on your local machine.

 ## Requirements